 There is opinion that any potential risk to safety arising from information sharing can be countered by more appropriate orders to better protect victims.
 However this may not provide much reassurance to victims who have already struggled to obtain timely and proportionate assistance from police and other services.
-WLS NSW regularly assist clients in circumstances where police have not responded appropriately to family violence, including failures to charge perpetrators or apply for AVOs and respond to AVO breaches.
+USW regularly assists clients in circumstances where police have not responded appropriately to family violence, including failures to charge perpetrators, apply for AVOs or respond to AVO breaches.